FIXED0DDS/FIXED0DDS/README.md

 ###

-<p align="center">lesboy: a lesbian with ties to the male identity, or a male who has a tie to the lesbian identity.<br>the term lesboy may be new but male and masc lesbians have been in the lesbian community for all of documented queer history.<br>be kind to your fellow queer siblings. exclusionism does nothing but harm all of us.</p>
+<p align="center"><b>lesboy: a lesbian with ties to the male identity, or a male who has a tie to the lesbian identity.<br>the term lesboy may be new but male and masc lesbians have been in the lesbian community for all of documented queer history. be kind to your fellow queer siblings, exclusionism does nothing but harm all of us.</b></p>

 ###